hellolucient/lucient-app/README.md

     ```
     *   **Important**: `ENCRYPTION_KEY` must be a 32-character (256-bit) string for AES-256-GCM used in API key encryption.
     *   You can find Supabase URL and Anon Key in your Supabase project settings under "API".
-    *   For Qdrant Cloud, get the URL and API key from your cluster details.

 4.  **Ensure your Supabase project has Email Authentication enabled.**
     *   Go to your Supabase Dashboard -> Authentication -> Providers -> Email.
 Make sure it's enabled.
     *   (Recommended for development) Disable "Confirm email" under Authentication -> Providers -> Email, or ensure you have a way to click confirmation links.

-5.  **Set up Qdrant Collection:**
+5.  **Set up Supabase Database:**
-    Run the setup script to ensure your Qdrant collection is created with the correct configuration:
-    ```bash
-    npx tsx ./scripts/setupQdrant.ts
-    ```
-    This script will:
-    *   Connect to your Qdrant instance using the URL and API key from `.env.local`.
-    *   Check if the collection (defined by `QDRANT_COLLECTION_NAME`) exists.
-    *   If not, it creates the collection with a vector size of 1536 (for OpenAI `text-embedding-3-small`) and Cosine distance metric.
-    *   It will also attempt to list a few sample points if the collection already exists or after creating it, which helps verify the setup.
+    Run the database migrations to set up the required tables and pgvector extension:
+    *   Go to your Supabase Dashboard -> SQL Editor
+    *   Run the migration files from `supabase/migrations/` in order:
+        *   `20250101100300_add_vector_extension_and_documents_table.sql` - Sets up pgvector and documents table
+        *   `20250101100400_update_documents_rls_for_shared_knowledge_base.sql` - Configures RLS for shared knowledge base
+    *   This will create the `documents` table with vector support and set up Row Level Security policies.

 ### Running the Development Server